phax/phase4-hredelivery-standalone/README.md

 **Note:** Documents are NOT validated internally.
 They need to be validated externally.
 See https://github.com/phax/phive and https://github.com/phax/phive-rules for this.

-## Peppol Reporting

-Was added on 2025-02-16 as an example.
-On 2025-04-12 extended with the `do-peppol-reporting` API and the automatic scheduling.

-By default every 2nd of the month, at 5:00am the scheduled job to create, validate, store and send the Peppol Reports is executed.
-The 2nd was chosen to definitively not run in timezone issues.

-Via `GET` on `/create-tsr/{year}/{month}` a Peppol Reporting Transaction Statistics Report (TSR) will be created.
-This does not validate or send the report.
-The `year` parameter must be &ge; 2024 and the `month` parameter must be between `1` and `12`.
-The response is a TSR XML in UTF-8 encoding.

-Via `GET` on `/create-eusr/{year}/{month}` a Peppol Reporting End User Statistics Report (EUSR) will be created.
-This does not validate or send the report.
-The `year` parameter must be &ge; 2024 and the `month` parameter must be between `1` and `12`.
-The response is an EUSR XML in UTF-8 encoding.

-Via `GET` on `/do-peppol-reporting/{year}/{month}` it will create TSR and EUSR reports, validate them, store them, send them to OpenPeppol and stores the sending reports of those.
-The `year` parameter must be &ge; 2024 and the `month` parameter must be between `1` and `12`.
-The response is a constant text showing that it was done.

 ## What is not included

 The following list contains the elements not considered for this demo application: